inlets/inlets.dev/blog/_posts/2020-10-29-preparing-docker-hub-rate-limits.md

 ---
 layout: post
-title: Preparing for the Docker Hub Rate Limits
+title: How to prepare for the Docker Hub Rate Limits
 description: On Nov 1st, all images pulled from the Docker Hub will be subjected to severe limits, which will affect all Kubernetes users.
 Find out how to prepare.
 author: Alex Ellis
 tags: registry containers docker dockerhub